Dancing dogs, opera singers, street dancers…the Britain's Got Talent winners list is a mixed bunch.

 Since then, McDowall has continued to gig across the country, and has supported former Pop Idol runner-up Gareth Gates on tour.

-Amanda Holden mocked Jai during an episode of More Talent this year, replying "Who?" when asked about the 2011 winner.
+Amanda Holden mocked Jai during an episode of spin-off show More Talent, replying "Who?" when asked about the 2011 winner.

 As the first dog act to win Britain’s Got Talent – beating operatic duo Jonathan and Charlotte – Ashleigh Butler and her dog Pudsey have remained popular.